Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

-Conditional on replying to the email request, 88.9\% of responses granted access to the paper in question, with the proportion of responses granting access to the paper being consistent across experimental conditions (see Supplementary Table~4).
-Nonetheless, we also include an additional model estimating the likelihood of receiving the article in question when requesting a paywalled article, and find largely similar results (see Supplementary Table~6).
+Conditional on replying to the email request, 88.9\% of responses granted access to the paper in question, with the proportion of responses granting access to the paper being consistent across experimental conditions (see Supplementary Table~14).
+Nonetheless, we also include an additional model estimating the likelihood of receiving the article in question when requesting a paywalled article, and find largely similar results (see Supplementary Table~16).
 Our results suggest that bias occurs at the decision of whether to respond to the recipient or not, rather than at the decision of whether to respond positively or negatively.
+These experimental results provide a causal corroboration to the self-reported patterns in Study~1, where Global South researchers who had emailed authors for papers reported receiving a response more than half the time at markedly lower rates than their Global North peers (26\% vs.\ 44\%).